-As the Aged Care Royal Commission begins, Minister for Aged Care Ken Wyatt, has released a statement reaffirming the government’s commitment to the regulation of chemical and physical restraint in aged care facilities.
+When the Aged Care Royal Commission began in February, Minister for Aged Care Ken Wyatt, released a statement reaffirming the government’s commitment to the regulation of chemical and physical restraint in aged care facilities.
 But experts say that meaningful change requires funding for multidisciplinary healthcare teams that include pharmacists.

 The wellbeing of residents in aged care facilities came into sharp focus last year when the ABC uncovered alarming footage of physical restraints being used on residents for extended periods of time, as well as evidence of chemical restraints.

-Pharmacist and researcher Amy Page, who specialises in the quality use of medicines for older adults and has been involved extensively with aged care facilities, told Australian Pharmacist that problems in aged care have been an ‘open secret’ for some time, and that understaffed and underfunded facilities create an environment that is ripe for medicine misuse.
+Pharmacist and researcher Amy Page, who specialises in the quality use of medicines for older adults and has been involved extensively with aged care facilities, told Australian Pharmacist that problems in aged care have been an ‘open secret’ for some time.

 ‘Medicines are often being used as a substitute for care because facilities just aren’t adequately staffed to be able to manage people,’ she said.